Last Updated on November 15, 2022 by Maryam Siddiqui

-In this sense, taking into account that the Portuguese resident receives pension in his country of origin, how will this income be taxed if transferred to Portugal?
+In this sense, considering that the Portuguese resident receives a pension in his country of origin, how will this income be taxed if transferred to Portugal?

 Taxation in Portugal must be analyzed on a case-by-case basis, according to the specifics.

 However, we can underline that Portugal has a tax regime called Non-Habitual Resident, which allows pensioners to transfer most retirement funds to Portugal and be taxed at a flat rate of 10%, which is a very low rate compared to that applicable in other countries.

 The NHR Regime can help expats with up to 10 years of tax incentives!

 Let’s Move to Portugal